 5.4 Procedure for Reporting Harassment

-An initial course of action for any Xavier employee, student or other individual who feels that they are being harassed may be for that person to tell or otherwise inform the alleged harasser that the conduct is unwelcome and must stop.
+An initial course of action for any Xavier employee, student or other individual who feels that they are being harassed may be for that person to tell or otherwise inform the Responding Party that the conduct is unwelcome and must stop.
 Members of the University Community who want to resolve their concerns in this manner may do so directly with the persons involved, although it is recommended that a complaint be filed in all incidents of alleged harassment to facilitate all concerns being resolved satisfactorily.
 This filing of a complaint also helps the University identify alleged repeat incidents by the same individual, and gauge the effectiveness of its anti-harassment policies and programs.

 5.4.1 Filing a Complaint